ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 .. note::
    This module requires appropriate RACF authority to execute commands.

-   For standard operations (create, update, delete, connect, remove), the user executing the module must have sufficient RACF authority to perform the requested operation (typically SPECIAL or group\-SPECIAL attribute).
+   For standard operations (create, update, delete, connect, remove), the user executing the module must have sufficient RACF authority to perform the requested operation (typically :literal:`SPECIAL` or :literal:`group\-SPECIAL` attribute).

-   For purge operations using IRRDBU00 utility \- When :emphasis:`optimize\_dump=true` (default), IRRDBU00 runs with PARM=NOLOCKINPUT requiring READ authority to the input RACF database data sets.
-When :emphasis:`optimize\_dump=false`\ , IRRDBU00 runs with PARM=LOCKINPUT requiring UPDATE authority to lock the database during the unload.
+   For purge operations using the \ `IRRDBU00 utility <https://www.ibm.com/docs/en/zos/latest?topic=database-using-racf-unload-utility-irrdbu00>`__\ , When :emphasis:`optimize\_dump=true` (default), IRRDBU00 runs with :literal:`PARM=NOLOCKINPUT` requiring :literal:`READ` authority to the input RACF database data sets.
+When :emphasis:`optimize\_dump=false`\ , IRRDBU00 runs with :literal:`PARM=LOCKINPUT` requiring :literal:`UPDATE` authority to lock the database during the unload.

-   The IRRRID00 utility is used during purge operations to identify residual references and generate a CLIST of removal commands.
-The user must have READ authority to the input data set (the unloaded RACF database produced by IRRDBU00).
+   The \ `IRRRID00 <https://www.ibm.com/docs/en/zos/latest?topic=database-using-racf-remove-id-irrrid00-utility>`__ utility is used during purge operations to identify residual references and generate a :literal:`CLIST` of removal commands.
+The user must have :literal:`READ` authority to the input data set (the unloaded RACF database produced by IRRDBU00).

-   To execute the generated CLIST from IRRRID00, the user must have sufficient RACF authority \- DELUSER/DELGROUP requires the SPECIAL attribute, group\-SPECIAL (within scope), or ownership of the target profile/superior group.
+   To execute the generated :literal:`CLIST` from IRRRID00, the user must have sufficient RACF authority \- :literal:`DELUSER/DELGROUP` requires the :literal:`SPECIAL` attribute, :literal:`group\-SPECIAL` (within scope), or ownership of the target profile/superior group.